If you're anything like Dr. Jaime Friedman, you might be a little fed up with all the misinformation floating around about different vaccines.

 Both females and males should receive the vaccine.

 The 9vHPV vaccine is recommended in all females through 26 years of age and all males through 21 years of age who were not previously vaccinated.
 HPV vaccination is recommended in males 22-26 years of age who have sex with men or who are immunocompromised (including HIV infection).
+In transgender people, the HPV vaccine should be administered through 26 years of age.

 Objection 6: My Child Is Too Young For This Vaccine